grafana/grafana/docs/sources/tutorials/iis.md

 # How to Use IIS with URL Rewrite as a Reverse Proxy for Grafana on Windows

-If you want Grafana to be a subdomain under a website in IIS then the URL Rewrite module for ISS can be used to support this.
+If you want Grafana to be a subpath or subfolder under a website in IIS then the URL Rewrite module for ISS can be used to support this.

 Example:

 - Parent site: http://localhost:8080
 - Grafana: http://localhost:3000

-Grafana as a subdomain: http://localhost:8080/grafana
+Grafana as a subpath: http://localhost:8080/grafana

 ## Setup